wvenderbush/sysfinalproj/README.md

 * `~~sleep~~` -- Inserts the `(ᴗ˳ᴗ)` emoji

 ####Colors
-With CML, you can also change the color of text in the chatroom by using these tags:
-CML Color tags begin and end with `::`
+With CML, you can also change the color of text in the chatroom by using tags that begin and end with `::`.
+The tags are as follows:

 * `::red::` -- Sets the following text to red
 * `::black::` -- Sets the following text to black